Participate in the Meaningful Writing Project

 What is the Meaningful Writing Project?

-The researchers launched the project, “Seniors Reflect on Their Meaningful Writing Experiences: A Cross-Institutional Study,” with support from a Conference on College Composition and Communication Research Initiative Grant, one of only three awarded in 2010-2011.
+Michele Eodice, Anne Ellen Geller, & Neal Lerner launched the project, “Seniors Reflect on Their Meaningful Writing Experiences: A Cross-Institutional Study,” with support from the Conference on College Composition and Communication Research Initiative Grant.
+The project was one of only 3 recipients of the grant for 2010–2011.

 Why Study Students’ Meaningful Writing Experiences?